lablup/backend.ai-docs-webui/docs/installation/installation.rst

 Installation
 ============

-The GUI console can be used in two forms.
-It can be used as a web service by connecting to a separate web address prepared by the admins, or as an app provided as a standalone executable that does not require separate installation.
-In the case of an app, depending on the security setting of the desktop OS, it may be recognized as an unsigned executable file and a permission check may be required.
+The GUI Console is served as a web client by connecting to a separate web address prepared by the admins.
+So, users do not need to install a platform-dependent desktop applications, and just need the latest modern browsers such as Chrome.